Skip to content

 Want the cloud side of this comparison?
 We ship a persistent Ubuntu container with Claude Code, Codex CLI, OpenCode, and Gemini CLI pre-installed, on iOS and Android, in about two minutes.

-Where iSH wins
+Where does iSH beat Cosyra?

-Where Cosyra wins
+Where does Cosyra beat iSH?

 Native x86_64 speed instead of emulation